pierrepudlo/BinaryReplicates/README.md

 ### Bayesian scorings, classifications and prevalence estimate

-First, we need to fit the Bayesian model to the synthetic data with
+Fit the Bayesian model to the synthetic data:

 ```{r}
 fit <- BayesianFit(ni, si, chains = 4, iter = 5000)
 print(fit)
 ```

-Note that if you have enough RAM and a multicore CPU on your machine, you can configure `rstan` to take advantage of them.
-Here is an example to use 4 cores :
+If you have sufficient RAM and multiple CPU cores, configure rstan to use them:

 ```{r}
 options(mc.cores = 4)
 ```

-If you have installed the package `shinystan`, you can explore the posterior distribution with
+If shinystan is installed, explore the posterior with:

 ```{r}
 shinystan::launch_shinystan(fit)
 ```

-Credible intervals of probability 80% can be obtained with
+Obtain 80% credible intervals with:

 ```{r}
 credint(fit, level = .8)
 ```

-The Bayesian scores, classifications and prevalence estimate can be obtained with
+Compute Bayesian scores, classifications and the prevalence estimate:

 ```{r}
 Y_B <- bayesian_scoring(ni, si, fit) # scorings